Guidelines on Subject Payments to Incentivize Participation in Externally Funded Research

-If your study is designed in such a way that an individual might be paid more than $100 in a calendar year, you must obtain prior approval from the Business Office.
+If a study is designed in such a way that an individual might be paid more than $100 in a calendar year, the PI must obtain prior approval from the Business Office.
 Note that additional information may be required from study subjects in order to comply with IRS reporting guidelines.

 All charges must be allowable, allocable, reasonable, and included in the approved grant budget.
 Subject payments may be offered in a variety of forms (e.g., cash, gift cards, or other appropriate items of value).
 The use of personal funds is not appropriate for cash subject payments.
 Non-refundable items should be purchased in relatively small quantities to ensure conservative use of grant funds.
 The PI must securely hold (e.g., under lock and key) cash and all items intended as subject payments; gift cards must be protected as cash.

 Disbursement of all subject payments must be tracked as outlined below.
 If the PI has multiple projects with subject payments, all records and subject payment logs must be maintained separately.
 All records of subject payments must be retained by the PI for five years after grant close out, or longer as required by the sponsor.
-If the PI leaves the College, these documents must be transferred to the Department for retention.
+If the PI leaves the College, they must transfer relevant documents to SPARC for retention.
 The custodian of the documents should be prepared to provide records upon request.